Stakeholder Engagement and Partnerships

 BOEM will use the information submitted to inform our strategic planning efforts and in determining whether and how we should change our existing renewable energy processes, including, if warranted, our renewable energy regulations.

 Please check out the calendar below for upcoming BOEM events.

 Intergovernmental Task Force Meetings

 BOEM works with interested and affected federal, state, local and tribal governments through intergovernmental renewable energy task forces, established with 13 coastal states to date.
 Meetings are following by public question and answer sessions.
 More information about past and future meetings can be found at: http://www.boem.gov/Renewable-Energy-State-Activities/.

-The mission of the Bureau of Ocean Energy Management’s Office of Renewable Energy Programs (OREP) is to regulate environmentally-responsible offshore renewable energy development activities.
+The mission of BOEM’s Office of Renewable Energy Programs (OREP) is to regulate offshore renewable energy development activities.
 In support of that objective, the archaeologists in OREP coordinate studies and conduct Section 106 reviews under the National Historic Preservation Act, which are intended to identify and protect archaeological sites and other historic properties.

-Partnerships are essential for BOEM to achieve its mission to responsibly manage development of our nation's offshore resources.
+Partnerships are essential for BOEM to achieve its mission to oversee development of our nation's offshore resources.

 Partnering with Department of Energy (DOE)

 DOE’s Wind and Water Power Technologies Office (WWPTO) and BOEM convened a workshop in December 2015 to obtain individual stakeholder insight into the technical and market challenges regarding the offshore wind industry in the United States.
 The workshop sought input across the range of U.S. offshore wind stakeholders to better inform efforts to update and refine the 2011 A National Offshore Wind Strategy.
 A workshop summary - including summaries of the facilitated conversations throughout the day, the participant list, and